BleedingEffigy/EphemeralDAO/src/pages/en/web3-handbook/web3-and-blockchain.md

 layout: ../../../layouts/MainLayout.astro
 ---

-Learn what people mean when they say Web3, why it matters, and about tokens, the assets of the blockchain.
+Learn what people mean when they say Web3, why it matters, and the role of tokens, the assets of the blockchain.

+Many companies are starting to get involved in blockchain (think Youtube, JPMorgan, Square Enix...), so the space will definitely get bigger as more cash flows into the ecosystem.
+Now would be a great time to get involved, but there's so many different resources to use, it's hard to know which ones are the right ones.
+Some don't even try paint the whole picture, or at the worst they teach mistaken ideas.
+So that's why I wrote this page, so it could serve as an introductory lesson for anyone who wants to take the first steps into exploring Web3!

 ## What is Web3

 In a nutshell, Web3 describes the next stage of internet that is more **open**, **transparent** and **permissionless** and runs on **decentralized** infrastructure such as **blockchains**

-If web1 was a platform to consume content, and web2 saw people consuming content created from other people but owned by platforms built by tech giants, then web3 is a platform for consuming content that is created and owned by other people.
+- If **web1** was a platform to consume content, and
+- **web2** saw people consuming content created from other people but owned by platforms built by tech giants, then
+- **web3** is a platform for consuming content that is created and owned by other people.

-Instead of platforms owned by tech giants, people can use decentralized applications (Dapps) that are available globally.
+Instead of platforms owned by tech giants, people can use **decentralized applications (Dapps)** that are available globally.

 ## Why is Web3 important?